achalagarwal/pyalgotrading/README.md

     - Order History Log for each order with state transitions & timestamps
 - Plot Candlestick charts using [plotly.py](https://github.com/plotly/plotly.py)

-Backtesting, Paper Trading and Real Trading can be performed on the same strategy code base!
+Backtesting, Paper Trading and Real Trading (across multiple brokers) can be performed on the same strategy code base!

 ### Documentation